thornix/otus_dba/hw16_stored_procedures_and_triggers_in_mysql/README.md

 IN attribute VARCHAR(255))
 BEGIN
 	IF (category != 'NULL') THEN
-		SELECT p.* FROM products p join categories c on p.category_id = c.category_id WHERE c.name LIKE 'Смартфоны';
+		SELECT p.* FROM products p join categories c on p.category_id = c.category_id WHERE c.name LIKE category;
 	END IF;
 	IF (price != 'NULL') THEN
 		select * from products p where p.price = price;